Hilmisuhaimi/shoot_the_star_game-python/README.md

 # Installation - build a desktop app (MacOS)

+- I have provide a zip file (stargame.zip).
+Just download and unzip it.
+Enjoy playing!

+- I also provide a guide to manually build it here.
+Just follow the steps.
 - Make the game to desktop app using py2app
 - First, install the py2app